Updated: August 4, 2023 - 10 min read

 So, as with the kitchen example above, good PMs avoid that their product becomes a one-stop-shop that is too big.
 Rather, focus on one need that you can deliver really well: whether it’s securing international transactions; providing information about health insurance; or distributing video game streamings.

-These, and the bravery to disrupt established conceptions (it cannot be stressed enough!), are the key traits which characterize contemporary product thinking.
+These, and the bravery to disrupt established conceptions (it cannot be stressed enough!), are the key traits that characterize contemporary product thinking.

 However, is this enough to jump into product?
 Not really.